gokul2736/ChatStudy/README.md

 # Ex.
-No:1b 			Study of Client Server Chat Applications
+No:1B  Study of Client Server Chat Applications
+## Developed By: Markandeyan Gokul
+## Reg No: 212224240086
 ## Aim:
 To perform a study on Client Server Chat Applications
 ## Introduction: